Geerodge/georgemc.co.uk/src/newsletters/checklist-fundamental-marketing-and-seo-for-small-businesses.md

 &nbsp;
 ## Install Google Tag Manager, Google Analytics (Plus Ecommerce Data)

-I find using [Google Tag Manager](https://tagmanager.google.com/) the easiest way to manage all my website tracking, analytics and pixels all in one place.
+I find using [Google Tag Manager](https://tagmanager.google.com/) the easiest way to manage my website tracking, analytics and pixels all in one place.

 It's completely free, and takes only a few minutes to set up (if you know what you're doing).